 - Wall between a conditioned space (heated or cooled) and an unconditioned space, e.g. plant room, parking garage, storage room.

 Air Quality Control

-Icynene spray foam insulation acts as an air barrier and can protect against ingress of pollutants such as dust and dirt, mould and moisture, carbon monoxide, and pollen – to improve indoor air quality (IAQ).
+Icynene spray foam insulation acts as an air barrier and can protect against ingress of pollutants such as dust and dirt, mold and moisture, carbon monoxide, and pollen – to improve indoor air quality (IAQ).